pusher/pusher-http-ruby/README.md

     Pusher['a_channel'].trigger!('an_event', {:some => 'data'}, socket_id)

-If you don't need to handle failure cases, then you can simply use the `trigger` method, which will rescue and log any errors for you
+If you don't need to handle failure cases, then you can simply use the {Pusher::Channel#trigger} method, which will rescue and log any errors for you

     Pusher['a_channel'].trigger('an_event', {:some => 'data'})